Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Additional Money-Saving Opportunities

-Safe driving telematics programs — such as GEICO's DriveEasy (up to 26% off) and State Farm's Drive Safe & Save (up to 30% off) — reward drivers who demonstrate consistently safe habits.
+Safe driving telematics programs reward drivers who demonstrate consistently safe habits.
+GEICO's DriveEasy and State Farm's Drive Safe & Save (up to 30% off) are popular options, while Progressive's Snapshot and others can deliver savings of up to 10–40% depending on your driving behavior.
 Multi-car insurance policies let families bundle multiple vehicles for 10–25% savings.
-Low mileage discounts benefit students or young adults driving fewer than 7,500 miles annually, while safety features like anti-lock brakes or anti-theft systems can shave an additional 3–23% off your premium.
+Low mileage discounts benefit students or young adults driving fewer than 7,500 miles annually, while safety features like anti-lock brakes or anti-theft systems can shave additional percentages off your premium.

 Discount Type Savings Range Best Providers